umutkonmus/Lissandr/readme.md

 ## ✨ Features

 - 🎮 **Browse and Search Games** — See the latest deals and search by game title.
+- 📊 **Detailed Game View** — Tap any game to see comprehensive price information across multiple stores.
 - 🧾 **Track Games** — Add games to your Watchlist to monitor price drops.
 - 💰 **Push Notifications** — Get notified when a tracked game goes on sale.
 - 📱 **Modern UI** — Built with SnapKit and UIKit, including a glass-like search bar.